VietJet Air signs deals in Washington with three U.S. firms

 VietJet did not provide details and industry sources said any potential sales would meet stiff competition from Airbus.

-The airline signed a contract for six more Airbus A321 jets worth $682 million last month, part of a bumper order of up to 100 planes over 10 years worth over $9 billion.
+The airline signed a contract for six more Airbus A321 jets worth $682 million (445 million pounds) last month, part of a bumper order of up to 100 planes over 10 years worth over $9 billion.

-In Washington on Wednesday, VietJet struck a preliminary deal with Honeywell Aerospace, part of Honeywell International , to buy parts worth $56 million for Airbus jets.

-It also announced a preliminary deal with U.S. bank JPMorgan Chase to provide advice and arrange export credit agency (ECA) financing for VietJet's current and future fleet.

 Although the source of the ECA funding was not mentioned in a statement coinciding with the Washington signing ceremony, VietJet has said it expects to rely on European export credits to help fund at least 30 percent of its Airbus deliveries.